Rosspartan18/eVN.Vehicles/README.md

 ## Configuration

 ### App Settings
 The application uses default configurations.
-If you need to customize settings (e.g., database connection, API keys), update the `appsettings.json` file in the `enV.Vehicles` project.
+If you need to customize settings (e.g., database connection, API keys), update the `appsettings.json` file in the `eVN.Vehicles` project.

 ### Dependencies
 Ensure the following dependencies are installed: